carterldavis2002/QuickQuote/README.md

 - Change the `reset_instance_data` variable from `true` to `false`.
 - Save the `index.js` file before restarting the application.

+### Additional Notes

+- **Troubleshooting**: If you encounter any issues, check the project documentation or log files for errors.
+- **Updates**: Within my spare time, I might be making occasional changes to the project repository for performance enhancement, fixes, and added functionality.

 ## Problem Statement
 As a group of software engineers with a company that sells plant repair services via a network of sales people, you are tasked to build a new system that enables the sales force to record their quotes via the Internet.
 The system will maintain a database of sales associates, handle the recording of sales quotes, establish and fulfill purchase orders.
 The system will also assign sales commissions for the sales associate.